-Implementing Capacity for care and reducing housing by half seems counter-intuitive to a lot of people, but even those who understand that “less is more” when it comes to moving animals out into new homes struggle to understand the math.
-C4C considers holistically, means meeting the needs of each animal admitted to a shelter, whether feral or friendly, stray or owner surrendered, young or old.
+Implementing Capacity for Care and reducing housing by half seems counter-intuitive to a lot of people, but even those who understand that “less is more” when it comes to moving animals out into new homes struggle to understand the math.
+C4C considers holistically, meaning meeting the needs of each animal admitted to a shelter, whether feral or friendly, stray or owner surrendered, young or old.

 The model deems high-quality housing for animals as essential.
 This is because poor housing is linked to several negative mental and physical health outcomes.
 By decreasing our capacity by half, we were not only able to give every cat more space, but also reduce the spread of infectious diseases greatly.

 To preserve the space for animals who have nowhere else to go, the WHS has developed several programs to support our community and their pets.

 - For pet owners struggling with behaviour challenges we are offering our Help phone line, behaviour classes and one on one training for extra tough cases.

 - A pet food bank and low-cost vet care should pet owners struggle financially.

 - Emergency boarding for up to 4 weeks (free of charge) for individuals going to be hospitalized, lost their home or fleeing domestic violence.

 - Care to Adopt – finders of a stray animals who wish to adopt, may come to the shelter to have the animal spayed/neutered and vet checked at a discounted rate.